 SSBJ Standards finalized - Complete version!
 Detailed explanation of the sustainability disclosure obligation and key points

-On March 5, 2025, the Sustainability Standards Board of Japan (SSBJ) published the Sustainability Disclosure Standards (hereinafter referred to as the SSBJ Standards), which stipulate the Contents of statutory disclosures in Japan.
-These are the June versions of the International Financial Reporting Standards (IFRS®) S1 "General Requirements for Disclosure of Sustainability-Related Financial Information" and IFRS S2 "Climate-Related Disclosures" (hereinafter collectively referred to as the IFRS-S Standards), which were established by the International Sustainability Standards Board (ISSB) in June 2023.
-This article explains the key points of the SSBJ Standards and the actions that will be required of companies in the future.
+On March 5, 2025, the Sustainability Standards Board of Japan (SSBJ) published the Sustainability Disclosure Standards (hereinafter referred to as the SSBJ Standards), which set out the Contents of statutory disclosures in Japan.
+These are the Japanese versions of International Financial Reporting Standards (IFRS®) S1 "General Requirements for Disclosure of Sustainability-Related Financial Information" and June S2 "Climate-Related Disclosures" (hereinafter collectively referred to as the IFRS-S Standards), which were established by the International Sustainability Standards Board (ISSB) in June 2023.
+This article explains the key points of the SSBJ Standards and the responses that companies will be required to make in the future.

 Background to the development of the standard

-In Japan, the Corporate Governance Code was revised in June 2021, and for the first time, efforts to address sustainability Issue were mentioned.
-In January 2023, a new section for "Attitudes and Initiatives Regarding Sustainability" was added to securities reports and other documents.
-The new SSBJ standards play a role in ensuring comparable disclosure Contents in securities reports.
-The timing of the start of application of the standards, who they apply to, and the form of assurance to ensure the accuracy of disclosed information are currently being discussed by the Financial Services Agency's Financial System Council's "Working Group on Disclosure and Assurance of Sustainability Information" and its subordinate "Expert Group on Assurance of Sustainability Information."
+In Japan, the Corporate Governance Code was revised in June 2021, and for the first time, it mentioned efforts to address sustainability Issue.
+In January 2023, a new section for describing "Sustainability-related principles and initiatives" was added to securities reports (annual reports).
+The new SSBJ standards serve to ensure comparable disclosure Contents to annual reports.
+The Financial Services Agency's Financial System Council's "Working Group on Sustainability Information Disclosure and Assurance" and its subordinate "Expert Group on Sustainability Information Assurance" are currently discussing the timing of the implementation of the standards, who they apply to, and the type of assurance required to ensure the accuracy of disclosed information.

 The SSBJ was established in July 2022 under the Financial Accounting Standards Foundation (FASF) as a mirror organization of the ISSB , and has been working on Create a Japanese version of the standards.
-Although the IFRS-S standards will be adopted in principle, the committee, which is made up of accountants, corporate and Financial Institution personnel, and university professors, has been debating how much of the originality should be incorporated to take into account the actual circumstances of Japanese companies.
-Compared to the public draft issued in March 2024, the final standards give priority to ensuring consistency with IFRS-S standards.
+While the IFRS-S standards will be adopted in principle, committee members made up of accountants, corporate and Financial Institution representatives, and university professors have been discussing how much of the standards should be uniquely tailored to the circumstances of Japanese companies.
+Compared to the exposure draft released in March 2024, the final standards prioritize ensuring consistency with IFRS-S standards.

 overview of SSBJ Standards